highlight/highlight/blog-content/aws-firehose-opentelemetry-collector.md

 ## Manual Implementation

-If a native OpenTelemetry Firehose receiver is unavailable or does not fully meet your needs, you may need to manually implement a receiver.

-Custom parsing of Firehose logs can be done using a processor within OpenTelemetry.
-For example, you can write a custom golang app to ingest logs:
+If a native OpenTelemetry receiver is unavailable or does not fully meet your needs, you may need to manually implement a receiver.
+For instance, custom parsing of Firehose logs can be done using a processor within OpenTelemetry.
+You can write a custom implementation to ingest logs:

 ```golang
 package http